ianlin0126/bookai/prd.md

 1. Typeahead: user type in a prefix with a combination of book title, author, or both.
 Return a list of books in our DB matching the prefix.
 2. Search: makes a call to Open Library API and returns a list of books matching the query.
 3. Book detail: returns the book detail from our DB, if it exists.
 If it doesn't exist, fetch from Open Library API and store in our DB.
-4. Book ai digest: returns the book summary and question-answer pairs from our DB, if it exists.
+4. Book summary: returns the book summary from our DB, if it exists.
 If it doesn't exist, fetch from Gemini by default, and store in our DB.
 Provide the option to use ChatGPT as well.
-5. Query LLM: takes in a prompt and returns the response from either Gemini, ChatGPT, or both together.
+5. Query LLM: takes in a prompt and returns the response from either Gemini, ChatGPT.
-6. Update book ai digest: takes in a book id and the LLM: Gemini or ChatGPT.
+6. Update book summary: takes in a book id and the LLM: Gemini or ChatGPT.
 Use the selected LLM to replace the book summary and question-answer pairs in our DB.
 7. Popular books: takes in a window of days (default to 7)and returns a list of up to 10 books ranked by total visits within that windows.

 ## Affiliate links